openaire/guidelines-data-archives/docs/field_fundingreference.rst

 * fundingReference_ is *mandatory if applicable* in OpenAIRE instead of *optional* in DataCite.
 * funderIdentifier_ is *mandatory if applicable* in OpenAIRE instead of *optional* in DataCite.
-* funderIdentifier_ can occur |funderIdentifierOcc| times in OpenAIRE instead of 0-1 times in DataCite.
+* funderIdentifier_ can occur 0-n times in OpenAIRE instead of 0-1 times in DataCite.
-* `@funderIdentifierType`_ allows more types in OpenAIRE than in DataCite.
+* `funderIdentifierType`_ allows more types in OpenAIRE than in DataCite.
 * awardNumber_ is *mandatory* in OpenAIRE instead of *optional* for DataCite.

 **OpenAIRE Data Guidelines v3 Differentiation**